Name and place of business

 Procedure of voting:

 Voting may be carried out personally, or by post or by electronic mail as detailed in the convening notice.
-The details of the relevant voting procedure shall be decided from time to time by the EC and will be outlined on the notice convening such meetings.
+The details of the relevant voting procedure shall be decided from time to time by the Executive Committee and will be outlined on the notice convening such meetings.

 Administration of Elections:

-Unless otherwise specified by the EC, the Secretary General and the administrative staff shall administer elections with the advice and assistance of the Academy’s legal Advisors and with the assistance of the Nomination and Election Monitoring Committee.
+Unless otherwise specified by the Executive Committee, the Secretary General and the administrative staff shall administer elections with the advice and assistance of the Academy’s legal Advisors and with the assistance of the Nomination and Election Monitoring Committee.

 Candidates for election

-Only Specialist Members and International Members are entitled to stand for election.
-All candidates going forward for election must be approved by the Nomination and Election Monitoring committee.
-All candidates must agree to adhere to the Code of Conduct of the Academy, complete the Conflict of Interest statement of the Academy and adhere to the Rules governing the behaviour of candidates presenting for election as provided for in the bylaws.
+Only Fellow Members and International Fellow Members are entitled to stand for election.
+All candidates going forward for election must be approved by the Nomination and Election Monitoring Committee.
+All candidates must agree to adhere to the Code of Conduct of the Academy, complete the Conflict-of-Interest statement of the Academy and adhere to the Rules governing the behaviour of candidates presenting for election as provided for in the bylaws.
 Failure to do so may invalidate the candidature.

-The Board, whose tasks are listed in Article 18, shall be composed of only Specialist Members and International Members of the Academy elected as follows:
+The Board, whose tasks are listed in Article 18, shall be composed of only Fellow Members and International Fellow Members of the Academy elected as follows:

-Two Board members from European Countries whose voting membership at the Academy exceeds one hundred.
+Two Board Members from European Countries whose voting membership exceeds one hundred.

 Two Board Members representing the International Members.